mahimanzum/Calculator_DSL_PLC/README.md

 Main thing I learned while doing this project is <br />
 1. Define the Grammar and think it through (put 80% of the time here as it is the core of this) <br />
 2. Once you are confident with the grammar just convert it to code with no bugs.
 Don't think about grammar correctness while coding, that part will come again while testing.
-Coding and thinking about the correctness will only introduce bugs in the code. <br />
+Coding this while thinking about the correctness will only introduce bugs in the code. <br />

 About Go lang: <br />